Students protest outside Smirti Irani's Delhi residence, demand death penalty for rapists

 Students protested outside Union Minister Smriti Irani's residence in Lutyens' Delhi on Tuesday, expressing solidarity with DCW chief Swati Maliwal's hunger strike and demanding capital punishment for rapists.
 The Delhi Commission for Women (DCW) chief has been on an indefinite hunger strike to press her demand for death penalty for rapists within six months of conviction.

-Carrying empty plates and flowers, the students demonstrated outside Irani's Tughlak Crescent residence and raised Maliwal's demand.
-The DCW later claimed that the students, who were protesting peacefully, were detained by police.
+Carrying empty plates and flowers, the protesters, including UPSC and SSC aspirants and college students, demonstrated outside Irani's Tughlak Crescent residence and raised Maliwal's demand.
+They also demanded a meeting with Irani.

+It's been eight days since Maliwal began her hunger strike and Irani is ignoring her demands despite being a woman minister and an MP.
+Maliwal had on Monday written a letter to Irani demanding that the government distribute the thousands of crores of rupees accumulated in the Nirbhaya fund among the state governments.

+The DCW said the students, who were protesting peacefully, were later detained and forcibly taken away by police.
+Police said 13 men and 14 women were detained.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)